 The Print Wizard DLL is a callable Windows DLL for use from third-party programs.
-It is included with both Print Wizard Personal Edition and Print Wizard Server Edition for use by a calling program.
+It is included with both Print Wizard Personal Edition and Print Wizard Service Edition for use by a calling program.

-The PWDLL.DLL must be in the same directory as the compiled object The runtime configuration file must contain the line 'DLL-CONVENTION 1'
+Note for AcuCobol users: The PWDLL.DLL must be in the same directory as the compiled object.
+The runtime configuration file must contain the line 'DLL-CONVENTION 1'